• Skip to primary navigation

 That’s how we make most of our crafts here it keeps our crafting costs down, and it’s fun to get creative with items that would normally be tossed into the recycle bin.

 Pringles cans are great for crafting with, so I never throw them away.
-We’ve made all kinds of things with them: binoculars, wind socks, fine motor toys etc.
+We’ve made all kinds of things with them: binoculars, telescopes, wind socks, fine motor toys etc.

 And the other day, we made these awesome Pringles Can People.